 Open the lines of communication

-Kids having fun in the kitchen, elbow to elbow, are likely to interact with each other and with their parents.
+Kids having fun in the kitchen, elbow to elbow, are likely to interact with each other and their parents.
 Cooking together gives parents and children time to talk and share thoughts and stories.
 Communication does not start when your child is 17.
 It should start when your child is 3.

 Eat dinner together regularly